-Four Great Fall Hikes & Craft Beer Stops for Afterwards
+Four Fall Hikes & Craft Beer Stops

 Cape Falcon Trail

-More reasons to plan a fall hiking trip: Watch local menus during the fall season and you'll be rewarded with a fresh bounty ranging from wild caught salmon to locally foraged mushrooms.
+More reasons to plan a fall hiking trip: Watch local menus during the fall season and you'll be rewarded with a fresh bounty ranging from wild-caught salmon to locally foraged mushrooms.
 If you are as inspired by art as you are by the great outdoors, find out why Cannon Beach is known as one of the best art towns in the Northwest by planning your hiking trip to coincide with the Stormy Weather Arts Festival, where you can also soak in three days of arts and music events in one of the world's most beautiful destinations.

 READ MORE- if you liked this topic, you'll like: Hiking and Walking Trails